A guide to virus scanning and removal on your Mac.

 4. Click the Lock icon to unlock the panel.

 5. Choose the App Store or App Store and identified developers to permit downloads from only those sources.
 Clicking the App Store is the strictest setting as it limits downloads only to come from that location, which Apple strictly controls and monitors for malware.

-This should keep your Mac free from most malicious software, although it’s important to note that it does not make it impossible for malicious software to be installed on your Mac.
-So it’s always best to be cautious when downloading software from unknown sources.
+These settings are designed to keep your Mac free from malicious software, but it’s important to note that it does not make it impossible for malicious software to be installed on your Mac.
+The best practice is to be cautious when downloading software from unknown sources.

 And never, never click “install” or dismiss a warning message if something looks suspicious.
 Those warnings are part of your Mac’s antivirus system.
 You don’t want to run the risk of infecting your entire company with a virus that gets into your local network.

 Following this guide can help you as an employee stay in compliance with your company’s policies and procedures.